-The practicals include use of: mass and electronic top-loading balances; gas burner; instruments for measurement of volume and temperature; filtration and evaporation equipment; etc.
+The practicals include using mass and electronic top-loading balances, a gas burner, instruments for measuring volume and temperature, filtration and evaporation equipment, etc.

-2. DEPARTMENT OF CIVIL ENGINEERING & SURVEYING
+2 DEPARTMENT OF CIVIL ENGINEERING & SURVEYING

 Note: The National Diploma programmes were phased out from January 2018 and replaced by the new Diploma programmes.
 In future, returning and pipeline students will have to migrate to the Diploma programmes.